quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part17_Part_IV_Perform.md

 Background context: The pre-existing duty rule states that a party’s promise to do what it is already bound to do does not constitute new consideration.
 This means that any agreement must involve something additional or different from the original terms for the modification to be enforceable.
 :p What is the pre-existing duty rule and why is it important?
 ??x
 The pre-existing duty rule states that a party’s promise to do what it is already bound to do does not constitute new consideration.
 This means that any agreement must involve something additional or different from the original terms for the modification to be enforceable.
-For example, if a debtor promises to pay $10,000 on June 1 as per the original contract and later offers to pay $8,000 on the same date, this does not constitute new consideration because the payment is part of the pre-existing obligation.
+For example, if a debtor promises to pay $10,000 on June 1 as per the original contract and later offers to pay$8,000 on the same date, this does not constitute new consideration because the payment is part of the pre-existing obligation.
 ```java
 // Example pseudocode for checking the pre-existing duty rule
 public boolean violatesPreExistingDuty(Debt originalDebt, Offer modifiedOffer) {